emilyashburn/NewDawnResourcepackTest/README.md

 ## Credits

-Many thanks to the different mod authors that contribute to this datapack!
+Many thanks to the different mod authors that contribute to this datapack! heh

 - StarsMons
 - CloudMons